Alonso-del-Arte/floating-point-library/README.md

 Also, signaling NaNs will be preserved to the extent that they can be kept out of Java floating point primitives.

+I haven't decided if arithmetic operations will be performed in hardware whenever possible, or never performed in hardware, or simply using whatever is most convenient.
+Or maybe I did decide that long ago but never wrote it down before.

 This project uses TestNG 6 and TestFrame 1.0.

 [A document on the basics of floating point numbers](Basics.md) will explain the